NESCent/popgenInfo/DEVELOPER.md

 You are reading this introduction because you are interested in contributing an R package to the population genetics community.
-You might have some R scripts lying around that implement a specific calculation, or possibly implements a new method of data visualization.
+You might have some R scripts lying around that implement a specific calculation, or possibly a new method of data visualization.
 Despite what you might have heard, developing a package is not as hard as it may seem.
 What's more, a new package implementing your method will help the larger population genetics community.
 The following